New Apostolic congregation member – you are a child of God? Are you a New Apostolic? I was too!

-As a New Apostolic Christian you will surely answer this question spontaneously with yes, because you are baptized and by one apostle been sealed.
-In addition, you may go to church services regularly and get acquainted with sins before taking part in the sacrament.
+As a New Apostolic Christian, you will surely answer this question spontaneously with yes, because you are baptized and sealed by an apostle In addition, you may go to church services regularly and get acquainted with sins before taking part in the sacrament.
 Is it enough to be a New Apostolic to truly be a child of God?

-Are you sure that you will be there on the ‘day of the first resurrection’?
+Are you sure that you will be there on the ‘day of the first resurrection?
 Do you know for sure which area of eternity you are going to should you die today?
 Or is there still some uncertainty left?
-Have you always been obedient in your faith, have you always followed your predecessors in everything, have you regularly and sufficiently sacrificed money, strength and time?
+Have you always been obedient in your faith, have you always followed your predecessors in everything, have you regularly and sufficiently sacrificed money, strength, and time?
 Are you loyal to the end?
 Doesn’t the thought sometimes torment you whether you have really done enough for the Lord?
-Don’t you also know the situation that you think: “Oh dear, if the Lord came now?”
+Don’t you know the situation where you think, “Oh my, if the Lord were to come now?”

 Assurance of salvation in the New Apostolic Church?